The 21 Best Places to Travel Alone in Europe

 Dublin is another great place to add to your solo Europe trip itinerary.
 Friendly locals make solo travelers feel incredibly at ease.
 If you’re a literary traveler, like me, then you need to see the Book of Kells and the free Chester Beatty Library near Dublin Castle.

 And whenever you feel lonely, just stop in a pub and listen to Irish music.
 You’ll strike a conversation with someone, promise.
+Travel alone in Dublin and leave with friends.

 7. Reykjavik, Iceland